 - 1 Tbsp apple cider or white vinegar

 - 1/2 teaspoon pepper

 - Salt to taste

 - About 1 tbsp flour to thicken the gravy

-1 Preheat the oven to 400°F. Sprinkle both sides of the pork chops with a little salt.
+1 Brown the pork chops: Preheat the oven to 400°F. Sprinkle both sides of the pork chops with a little salt.
 Heat the butter or oil in a large sauté pan on medium high heat.
 Pat dry the chops with paper towels and place in sauté pan.
 Cook (without moving) enough to brown well, then flip over and brown the other side.

 Remove the chops from the pan and place into a high-sided baking dish or roasting pan.
 (If your pork chops are very thin and have cooked through at this point, skip the oven step and tent them loosely with aluminum foil while making the sauce.)

-2 Add the minced onion to the sauté pan in which you browned the pork, and sauté for 2-3 minutes, until the onion begins to brown.
+2 Make the sauce: Add the minced onion to the sauté pan in which you browned the pork, and sauté for 2-3 minutes, until the onion begins to brown.
 Add the vinegar, chili powder, pepper, maple syrup, water, and Worcestershire sauce to the pan and bring to a boil.

-Pour this sauce over the pork chops in the baking dish.
+3 Bake: Pour the sauce over the pork chops in the baking dish.
 Lower the heat to 350°F and bake uncovered for 10-15 minutes for thick (1-inch thick) chops, 5-10 minutes for thin (1/2-inch thick) chops, or until the interior temperature of the pork reaches 145°F.